aurora-scheduler/scheduler/README.md

     and debug

 ### When and when not to use Aurora
+**Diclaimer:** _If you are not already using Aurora, it is strongly suggested you look into other similar projects in this space as the Mesos ecosystem (including our project) is now largely in legacy support mode._

+_We are extremely proud of what has been achieved by this project but the reality is there are other projects with a much more active community behind it where users will be able to enjoy better support._

 Aurora can take over for most uses of software like monit and chef.
 Aurora can manage applications, while these tools are still useful to manage Aurora and Mesos themselves.